 History of the Galleries and Permanent Art Collection

 Since the institution’s inception in 1878, the arts have played a prominent role in the history and culture of Brenau University.
 However, Brenau had no designated gallery space until 1985, when Dr. John S. Burd became president.
 Having a strong personal interest in the arts and understanding their value to an academic institution, Dr. Burd inaugurated the Brenau Permanent Art Collection in 1986.
 He encouraged donations from art collectors and placed advertisements in art journals to publicize and further encourage donations to the collection.
 That same year, the first dedicated gallery space for the University was created – a small chapel outside the balcony of the historic Pearce Auditorium was converted into the Presidents Gallery.
-There are now a total of four gallery spaces on Brenau’s campus: the Presidents Gallery; Sellars Gallery in the Simmons Visual Arts Center; Castelli Gallery in the John S. Burd Center for Performing Arts; and the Manhattan Gallery in the Brenau University Downtown Center.
+There are now a total of five gallery spaces on Brenau’s campus: the Presidents Gallery; Sellars Gallery in the Simmons Visual Arts Center; Castelli Gallery in the John S. Burd Center for Performing Arts; Renaissance Gallery located in the Lobby of the Renaissance Center just off the Downtown Gainesville Square and the Manhattan Gallery in the Brenau University Downtown Center.

 Constructed in 2002, the John S. Burd Center for the Performing Arts contains the Leo Castelli Art Gallery.
 Named in honor of the well-known New York gallery dealer who served as a Board of Trustee member from 1991 until his death in 1999, the gallery became the third exhibition space on Brenau’s campus.
 The institution’s relationship with Castelli spawned several exhibitions of Pop artists’ works and Pop art donations to the collection.
 The most unique of these particular donations would be the American Center, Paris (1994) print by Augusta-born artist Jasper Johns.
 Johns donated the work in honor of his two maiden aunts who attended Brenau.
 Upon its receipt, then-President John Burd wrote to Johns about the print’s subject matter.
 The famously reticent artist responded with yet another one-of-a-kind work — a hand-drawn diagram identifying the print’s major elements on a sheet of tracing paper.